DaemonAlchemist/moonshot.wittrock.us/README.md

     - Add player name input
     - Add high score list component
     - Add load from high score list control
+    - When not near a burn, face rocket in direction of travel

 Bugs
+    - Zoom broken when selecting a planet
     - Completely broken in Firefox

 Backend